-6.0 Credits - 110 Hours - 4 Weeks A fundamental course in layout and fabrication related to the welding industry.
+A fundamental course in layout and fabrication related to the welding industry.
 Major emphasis on structural shapes and use in construction.
 Cutting and Welding within Oxy-Fuel Process.
-Prerequisite: WT 102 - Co-requisite: None

-WT 213 ADVANCED SHIELDED METAL ARC WELDING (SMAW) 6.0 Credits - 110 Hours - 4 Weeks A study of the production of various fillets and groove welds.
+WT 213 ADVANCED SHIELDED METAL ARC WELDING (SMAW)

+A study of the production of various fillets and groove welds.
 Preparation of specimens for testing in various positions.